thisisnitish/thisisnitish/README.md

 I am a software engineer and passionate about building cool stuff, System Design, Distributed Systems.

-As of now, I work as a SDE-I at a Bangalore based startup name Javis.ai.
+As of now, I work as a Software Engineer at a startup based in Bangalore.
 Before this, I was an Intern at [Tata 1MG](https://www.1mg.com/).
 I was also an open source contributor in [Zulip](https://zulip.com/) community.

 I keep diving deep into engineering details and share my knowledge.